 - preparing for self-employment.

 The following are some of the most recent projects of Open Trade Network.

 This project is financed by the European Social Fund (ESF) and is aimed at giving support to the long-term unemployed and moving them closer to employment.

 The Next Step

-The Next Step is a A4All funded small capacity building project aimed at supporting charities and social enterprises through offering training, professional development and targeted support to their trustees, key staff and volunteers.
+The Next Step was a small A4All funded capacity building project, aimed at supporting charities and social enterprises by offering training, professional development and targeted support to their trustees, key staff and volunteers.

 Fundraising for Youth Projects Locally and in Europe

 This projects was instigated by a number of European partners we had previously collaborated with in the field of training for youthworkers and capacity building organisations that serve and support youth initiatives across Europe.